deepakpatil84/pure-data/README.md

 #### Component ####

 Components consume *Data* .
 Render will be called on data updates.
-You can update the data by calling set function.
+You can update the data by calling *set* function.
 Data can be accessed through props in component.
-Component can also have state and additional properties.
+Also Component can have state and additional properties.
 ```

 import * as PureData from 'pure-data'